YCChenVictor/blog-frontend/src/posts/software/main.md

 #### Frontend

-* React is a popular JavaScript library for building user interfaces, known for its efficient rendering and component-based architecture.
+* [React](/blog/software/react/main) is a popular JavaScript library for building user interfaces, known for its efficient rendering and component-based architecture.
 Developed by Facebook, React allows developers to create reusable UI components and seamlessly update them as the application state changes, resulting in faster and more interactive web applications.
-For more information, please refer to [React].

 #### Backend